Bedevil

-Bedevil, stylised as beDevil, is a 1993 Australian horror film directed by Tracey Moffatt, the first feature directed by an Australian Aboriginal woman.
+Bedevil, styled BeDevil, is a 1993 Australian horror film directed by Tracey Moffatt, the first feature directed by an Australian Aboriginal woman.

 Plot

 The film is a trilogy of surreal ghost stories.
 Inspired by ghost stories she heard as a child from both her extended Aboriginal and Irish Australian families, Moffatt created a trilogy in which characters are haunted by the past.
 All three stories are set in Moffatt's highly stylised, hyper-real, hyper-imaginary Australian landscape.

 Mr. Chuck

 Mr. Chuck is the first of the three-part series featured in BeDevil.
 It tells the story of a young Indigenous Australian boy haunted by the ghost of an American GI who drowned in the swamp around which much of this segment takes place.
 Various non-linear events of the boy's childhood are presented through the perspectives of two narrators: the boy as an older man reflecting on his youth and a white woman whose family took part in the colonisation of this area of Australia.
 The film follows the young boy as he observes and interacts with white settlers who are building a cinema on top of the swamp, while simultaneously holding a caretaker position to his two younger siblings, experiencing abuse at the hands of adults in his family, and having episodic interactions with the ghost of the American GI.
 These clips of memory are framed by the two narrators’ alternating recounting of them, presented in the style of a documentary interview.